 I am making this tutorial because I had so much trouble finding information on this subject when I started with this project.
 I’ll do my best to save you some work if you are new, like I was.

 I’m not saying there is a lack of documentation for microcontrollers.
 It just seemed like every tutorial or guide that I read made the assumption that I had previous knowledge.

 It was a very confusing process.

-Let’s start with the parts list and then I’ll move onto teaching you what I’ve learned.
+If you aren’t familiar with WLED, keep reading.
+I’ll start with the parts list and then I’ll move onto teaching you what I’ve learned.

 Parts Used For Project

 |ESP8266 Dev Board||This board will allow us to connect via WiFi and output a digital signal to our LEDs.
 These boards are fairly inexpensive.
 So you might as well get a couple because you are going to be hooked after you build your first project.||ESP8266 Module Development Board|

 |WS2812B LED Strip||16.4 feet of individually addressable RGB LEDs.
 150 LEDs per strip.
 This brand has been very reliable for my projects.||16.4ft WS2812B Individually Addressable RGB LED Strip Light|

 |Jumper Wires||For this tutorial, you really only need 3 of these.
 If you don’t have any at home already, you might as well buy a larger pack to get you started.||80 Piece Jumper Wires|

 |Micro USB Data Cable||You probably already have a Micro USB cable laying around your house.
 The important thing is to make sure that it is capable of transferring data.
 We are going to use this cable to install firmware first and then later to power our board.
 Some of these cables are only meant for charging and don’t even have all pins hooked up, making data transfer impossible.||Micro USB Data Cable|